$H_2$ optimal model reduction of linear systems with multiple quadratic outputs

 where $\mbox{vec}\colon\Rnn\to\R^{n^2}$ denotes the \emph{vectorization} operator.
 For compactness and ease of theoretical development, we switch freely between these representations as necessary.
 Depending on the application of interest, in~\eqref{eq:lqosys} we allow for $\BC=\Bzero_{p\times n}$, the $p \times n$ zero matrix, in which case the output equation is \emph{purely} quadratic.
-In this instance, we denote the \LQO system in~\eqref{eq:lqosys} by $\SysonlyM$ since only $\By_2$ appears in the output $\By$.
 On the other hand, if $\BM_k=\Bzero_{n\times n}$ for all $k=1,\ldots,p$, the system~\eqref{eq:lqosys} reduces to a standard linear time-invariant (\LTI) system.
 We denote the system~\eqref{eq:lqosys} by $\Sysonlyc$ in this instance.

-\begin{remark} We illustrate why we may assume without loss of generality that $\BM_k$ is symmetric for each $k=1,\ldots, p$.
-For an arbitrary (not necessarily symmetric) matrix $\BM_k\in\Rnn$, the associated quadratic output in~\eqref{eq:lqosys} can always be expressed as